inventedbeast29/Find_my_device/README.md

 - ⚡ Real-time updates using WebSockets (Socket.IO)
 - 🖥️ Interactive and responsive front-end with **Leaflet.js** and **Bootstrap**
 - 🛠 Event-driven architecture for instant updates
+-  🧭 **Geo-fencing support** to detect if a user is inside or outside a defined radius

 ---